jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 * The money you make it.
 Input (x axis) is what you do to get paid (hourly, event, commission, etc.).
 Output (y axis) is what you earn.
 * The height of water in a bathtub.
 Input (x axis) is rate of running water.
 Output (y axis) is amount in tube

-Any past or present calculus students reading those examples will recognize the examples and either shed a tear of nostalgia or a stretch of frustration.&nbsp;
+Any past or present calculus students reading those examples will recognize the examples and either shed a tear of nostalgia or a stretch of frustration.

 With that out the way, let's recall the main idea of calculus: a math to work with changing quantities.
-Knowing how something behaves&nbsp;*exactly*&nbsp;at a point doesn't tell us anything about how it got to that point OR what it will do after.
+Knowing how something behaves *exactly* at a point doesn't tell us anything about how it got to that point OR what it will do after.

 Does it speed up, slow down, stop entirely, or make a quantum leap or drop?
 Is it even possible for it to make it to that point?

-***Limits allows us to figure out the behavior of something as it approaches some fixed point.&nbsp; We can use that behavior to get the most precise measurement of something's output based on \*changing\* inputs.***
+***Limits allows us to figure out the behavior of something as it approaches some fixed point.
+We can use that behavior to get the most precise measurement of something's output based on \*changing\* inputs.***

 Think about airplanes.

 Almost all commercial flights use autopilot for landing.
 The computer needs a formula to calculate what to adjust the plans speed to, every second, as it approaches the fixed point of the airport.
 Humans do this by feel along with help from instruments.
 Computers use an equation (a bit more complicated than a limit, but the building block idea still remains).

 Limits form the foundation of calculus and help us predict an unknown number to a reasonable level of closeness—best speed for the airplane at any moment as it approaches the airport.
-Otherwise, the computer would be left to guess (since it can't go by feel or sight) and that would be disastrous.&nbsp;
+Otherwise, the computer would be left to guess (since it can't go by feel or sight) and that would be disastrous.

 #### [Check out the rest of my articles about math](/math-concepts/)